project-progression-system/project_titan_client/README.md

 * No problems encountered thus far

 #### LGE LG_Q710AL (Android 8.1.0 API 27) LG Stylo 4
-* Not compadable with the current ARCore Version.
+* Not compatible with the current ARCore Version.
 * Since AR is not working the test for ARFragment Will not work

 ### Tests